openharmony/docs/en/application-dev/reference/apis/js-apis-cryptoFramework.md

 init(pubKey: PubKey): Promise\<void>

-Initializes the **Verify** instance using a public key.
+Initializes the **Verify** instance with a public key.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.Security.CryptoFramework